Tuesday, December 13, 2011

-To celebrate Igor Larionov's retirement as a player after 27 years, as well as his 44th birthday, a star-studded lineup of players from both sides of the hockey world gathered at the Luzhniki Arena on this date in 2004.
+To celebrate Igor Larionov's retirement as a player after 27 years, a star-studded lineup of players from both sides of the hockey world gathered at Moscow's Luzhniki Arena on this date in 2004.

 During his long and illustrious career, Larionov won two World Junior Championship gold medals, a Canada Cup gold medal, four World Championship gold medals, three Stanley Cups, two Olympic gold medals (one of only four players to win all five), eight Soviet championships, eight European Club championships (one of only two men to win all seven titles) and was one of the first Soviet players to leave to play in the NHL.